resheku/my-awesome/README.md

 - [gionkunz/chartist-js](https://github.com/gionkunz/chartist-js) - Simple responsive charts
 - [github/dmca](https://github.com/github/dmca) - Repository with text of DMCA takedown notices as received.
 GitHub does not endorse or adopt any assertion contained in the following notices.
 Users identified in the notices are presumed innocent until proven guilty.
 Additional information about our DMCA policy can be found at
 - [golden-layout/golden-layout](https://github.com/golden-layout/golden-layout) - A multi window layout manager for webapps
-- [i5ik/Diskernet](https://github.com/i5ik/Diskernet) -  💾 Diskernet - An internet on yer disk.
-Full text search archive from your browsing and bookmarks.
-Weclome! to the Diskernet:  Your preferred backup solution.
-It's like you're still online!
-Disconnect with Diskernet, an internet for the post-online apocalypse.
-Or the airplane WiFi.
-Or the site goes down.
-Or ...
-You get the picture.
-Get Diskernet.
-80s logo.
-Formerly 22120 (project codename)
 - [impress/impress.js](https://github.com/impress/impress.js) - It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.
 - [instantpage/instant.page](https://github.com/instantpage/instant.page) - Make your site’s pages instant in 1 minute and improve your conversion rate by 1%
 - [ipython-contrib/jupyter_contrib_nbextensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) - A collection of various notebook extensions for Jupyter